 Dump it Back in Their Lap

 If the debt collector is trying to collect on a debt that you don’t recognize, or you think the amount is wrong, or you think it’s too old, ask them to validate the debt.
 You have the right to do so under the federal Fair Debt Collection Practices Act.
 “Asking for proof how the debt was calculated and to demonstrate it is a valid debt you owe will put you back in the driver’s seat by asking them to support their claim,” says Steve Rhode, a.k.a.
 “The Get Out of Debt Guy.”
-He provides a free sample debt validation letter on his site.
 At a minimum, requesting validation of a debt gives you time to research the debt to determine if it is legitimate and figure out what you can afford to pay toward it.
 (If a debt collector refuses to verify the debt after you’ve requested it, the company may be breaking the law.)